monaung/gh-action-course/README.md

-example and github action course
+example and github action course.
+This has be edited.